 The Lynne Stacpoole Caring for Your Collection grant program invests in small museums and collections through grants for the purchase of capital items to assist with the preservation or display of collections.

-This program is able to be offered through the generosity of the previous Chair of the Tasmanian Arts Advisory Board's Small Museums and Collections Panel, Ms Stacpoole who has donated funds to Arts Tasmania specifically for this program.
+This program is able to be offered through the generosity of the previous Chair of the Tasmanian Arts Advisory Board's Small Museums and Collections Panel, Ms Lynne Stacpoole, who has donated funds to Arts Tasmania specifically for this program.

-A new matching grant as part of this program allows larger capital items of $3 000 or greater to be purchased, using $1 000 of donated funds, $1 000 of state government funds, and a minimum of $1 000 of funding from the applicant museum's community.
+The program offers two grants of up to $1 000 for capital purchases and matching grant funds that allows larger capital items of $3 000 or greater to be purchased, using $1 000 of donated funds from Lynne Stacpoole, $1 000 of state government funds and a minimum of $1 000 of funding raised the applicant museum.

 Who can apply?

-Smaller community collections and museums that are Tasmanian-based and publicly accessible.
-Whilst any definition of what constitutes a "smaller community collection or museum" is likely to have limitations in its application, for the purposes of this program, it is deemed to be those that have less than one full time equivalent paid staff (1 FTE = one full time position = 38 hours per week).
+Smaller Tasmanian community collections and museums, who manage a publicly accessible collection of movable cultural heritage.
+A definition of what constitutes a "smaller community collection or museum" is likely to have limitations in its application, for the purposes of this program, it is deemed to be those that have less than one full time (38 hours per week) equivalent paid staff member.

 Who can't apply?

 - Small museums and collections that are not Tasmanian-based and/or not publicly accessible.